-- 2. Next, give this analog alarm a Description, then click the Save button at the bottom of the page. - 3.
-Click the Advanced link at the top of the Edit > Analogs menu to edit more specific information.
+- Fig. 10.19 - 2.
+Next, give this analog alarm a Description, then click the Save button at the bottom of the page.
+You will also need to Reboot after you finish setting up your analog sensor. - 3.
+Click the Advanced link at the top of the Provisioning > Analogs menu to edit more specific information.
 Start by selecting thresholds.
 The threshold values in this example will be temperatures values.
 These thresholds tell the NetGuardian that I want be notified of when the temperature rises above or drops below these set levels.
 In this example, we are selecting: